History of Uruguay: Batlle era, 1903–33

 Around 1900, infant mortality rates (IMR) in Uruguay were among the world's lowest, indicating a very healthy population.
 By 1910, however, the IMR leveled off, while it continued to drop in other countries.
 The leading causes of death—diarrheal and respiratory diseases—did not decline, indicating a growing public health problem.

+During the Roaring Twenties, Uruguay experienced a period of economic, demographic, and cultural growth.
+The country's population reached approximately 1.6 million, while more than 100,000 European immigrants arrived in the years following World War I. Montevideo underwent further urban modernization, with new architectural styles such as Art Deco beginning to emerge.
+The period also saw the consolidation of mass society, reflected in the growing popularity of tango and other forms of popular entertainment and urban culture.
+Uruguay's international profile also grew through football, with the national team winning gold medals at the 1924 and 1928 Summer Olympics.

 Further social and economic reforms were carried out in the years following Batlle's passing.
 In 1930, Uruguay hosted and won the first FIFA World Cup.
 By the end of the 19th century and the first decades of the 20th century, the country managed to consolidate its democracy and welfare state, as well as reach high educational and cultural levels, which is why it began to be known as "The Switzerland of the Americas".

 Gabriel Terra dictatorship, 1933–38

-In the 1920s, Uruguayan society and economy were prosperous and modern.
-However, the Wall Street crash of 1929 greatly affected the country, which depended heavily on foreign trade.
-The United Kingdom decided at the British Empire Economic Conference to freeze import volumes from Uruguay, and international meat prices decreased drastically.
-By 1930, the economic recession already affected the country, with an increase in unemployment, the devaluation of the Uruguayan peso and a reduction of more than 60% of meatpacking production.
-The welfare state was hit hard by the economic crisis, which also caused a growing political crisis.
+During the 1920s, Uruguayan society and the economy experienced a period of prosperity and modernization.
+However, the Wall Street crash of 1929 severely affected the country, which remained heavily dependent on foreign trade.
+At the British Empire Economic Conference, the United Kingdom decided to restrict import volumes from Uruguay, while international meat prices declined sharply.
+By 1930, the economic downturn had begun to affect the country, resulting in rising unemployment, the depreciation of the Uruguayan peso, and a decline of more than 60% in meatpacking production.
+The welfare state was severely affected by the economic crisis, which also contributed to an escalating political crisis.

-In the general election of 1930, Colorado Gabriel Terra was elected president.
-He took office on 1 March 1931, and from the beginning he was critical of the 1918 Constitution that created the National Council of Administration, which he considered generated ungovernability.
-The council's measures to alleviate the economic crisis included adjustments for all sectors of society, which increased general discontent and led to the political isolation of the body.
-The Colorado Batllist majority and the Independent National Party minority of the Council reached an agreement to implement state intervention, for which the creation of the state-owned petroleum company, National Administration of Fuels, Alcohols and Portland (ANCAP), was ordered to prevent foreign currency evasion by foreign companies.
+In the 1930 general election, Colorado Party candidate Gabriel Terra was elected president.
+He took office on 1 March 1931 and soon became critical of the 1918 Constitution, particularly the National Council of Administration, which he argued had contributed to political instability and difficulties in governing.
+The council’s measures to alleviate the economic crisis, including policies affecting different sectors of society, generated increasing discontent and contributed to its political isolation.
+The Batllist majority of the Colorado Party and the Independent National Party minority within the council reached an agreement to expand state intervention in the economy.
+As part of this policy, the state-owned National Administration of Fuels, Alcohol and Portland was established to prevent the loss of foreign currency through the activities of foreign companies.